SteamAchievementNotifier/SteamAchievementNotifier/README.md

 Thank you for checking out this project.
 This is the first Powershell application I've ever created and I would love your feedback.
 As I'm still pretty much a novice, I'm sure there are issues in the code that would be more efficient or could be done in a better way.
 If you're interested in this project or if you are a programmer or application developer, I would love to hear from you if you have suggestions on how to make this even better!

 **Special Thanks:**
-- A.C. for ongoing support and guidance.
+- Adam C. for ongoing support and guidance.
-- @Windos for creating BurntToast Notifications.
+- Windos for creating BurntToast Notifications.
 - Steam for allowing me to use their extensive Web API for this project.